 Part 1: General

 The combination of travel services offered to you is a package within the meaning of the Package Travel and Linked Travel Arrangements Regulations 2018.
-Therefore, you will benefit from all EU rights applying to the packages.
+Therefore, you will benefit from all UK rights applying to the packages.
 We, H.I.S Europe Ltd (company registered number 03974782) with registered office of Vintners’ Place, 68 Upper Thames Street, London EC4V 3BJ, will be fully responsible for the proper performance of the package as a whole.
 Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation in the event that we become insolvent.

 PART 2: Key rights under the Package Travel and Linked Travel Arrangements Regulations 2018